Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 Moreover, if these beings are used by an advanced alien civilization for first contact or exploration, it could indicate that their creators view life as a commodity, something to be engineered and controlled.
 This perspective challenges traditional views of life’s intrinsic value and raises concerns about the ethics of bioengineering in general.

-The concept of grey aliens as clones or biological robots offers a glimpse into how an advanced civilization might engineer life to fulfill specific tasks.
-The idea of bio-logics presents a unique synthesis of biology and technology, creating entities that could operate in ways far beyond what traditional machines or humans could achieve.
+The concept of biological robots offers a glimpse into how an advanced civilization might engineer life to fulfill specific tasks.
+The idea of artificial life rendered as a kind of bio-logics presents a unique synthesis of biology and technology, creating entities that could operate in ways far beyond what traditional machines or humans could achieve.
 However, the ethical implications of creating life for utilitarian purposes are significant, especially if such beings possess even a rudimentary form of consciousness.

 Conclusion: Toward a Human-Centered Technicity

 In conclusion, the study of artificial life, consciousness, and technicity reveals profound insights into the nature of intelligence—both human and artificial.
 As we move forward, it is essential to recognize the limitations of mechanical systems while preserving the spontaneous, creative powers that define conscious life.
 By doing so, we not only advance our understanding of philosophy and technology but also equip ourselves to address the complex challenges faced by today’s defense and intelligence communities.
 The path forward lies not in replacing human intelligence with machines, but in harmonizing technology with the dynamic, spontaneous capacities that are the true source of innovation and problem-solving.
-The larger question is whether a technologically advanced civilization visiting earth has already done this with the creation of so-called clones or biological robots.
+Inasmuch as this dynamic, spontaneous sort of power can be infused into artificially created systems, whether biological robots or other forms of “bio-logics,” the national security and intelligence community could reap substantial benefit.